hypercore-one/htlc-watchtower/README.md

 ```
 sudo nano /etc/systemd/system/htlc-watchtower.service
 ```
-Paste the following content into the terminal
+Paste the following content into the terminal.
+Make sure the `ExecStart=` path is correct.

 ```
 [Unit]